 The core classifications are:

-Ultra short acting barbiturates are injected intravenously and used in anesthesia.
+Ultra-short-acting barbiturates are injected intravenously and used in anesthesia.
 These drugs are effective within a minute and last a short time.
-Short and intermediate acting barbiturates are helpful for sleep disorders and last between three to eight hours.
-Long acting barbiturates take about an hour before they take effect and last approximately twelve hours, which make them useful for treating seizures disorders.
+Short and intermediate-acting barbiturates are helpful for sleep disorders and last between three and eight hours.
+Long-acting barbiturates take about an hour before they take effect and last approximately twelve hours, which makes them useful for treating seizure disorders.

 Ultra Short-Acting Barbiturates